valkey-io/valkey-doc/docs/connect/clients/dotnet.md

 ---
 title: "C#/.NET guide"
 linkTitle: "C#/.NET"
-description: Connect your .NET application to a Redis database
+description: Connect your .NET application to a Valkey database
 weight: 1
 aliases:
   - /docs/clients/dotnet/
   - /docs/redis-clients/dotnet/
 ---

-Install Redis and the Redis client, then connect your .NET application to a Redis database.
+Install Valkey and the Valkey client, then connect your .NET application to a Valkey database.

 ## NRedisStack

-[NRedisStack](https://github.com/redis/NRedisStack) is a .NET client for Redis.
+[NRedisStack](https://github.com/redis/NRedisStack) is a .NET client for Valkey and Redis.
-`NredisStack` requires a running Redis server.
-See [Getting started](/docs/getting-started/) for Redis installation instructions.
+`NredisStack` requires a running Valkey or Redis server.
+See [Getting started](/docs/getting-started/) for Valkey installation instructions.

 ### Install